 Yes, you can still have a healthy pregnancy and a healthy baby if you have gestational diabetes.
 Gestational diabetes is a highly treatable and manageable condition.
 Work with your healthcare provider to make sure you understand your treatment plan and how you can keep your blood sugar levels at a healthy level.

 Will gestational diabetes go away after pregnancy?

-Most women’s blood sugar levels come down after they give birth and hormone levels return to normal.
-But about 50% of women with gestational diabetes develop Type 2 diabetes later in life.
+Your blood sugar levels should come down after you give birth when your hormone levels return to normal.
+But about 50% of those with gestational diabetes develop Type 2 diabetes later in life.
 Diet and exercise can help lower your risk.
 Your healthcare provider may recommend blood glucose tests every six to 12 weeks after pregnancy to watch for diabetes.